 Scotland’s Emergency Medical Retrieval Service (EMRS) saves lives by providing critical care and safe transfer to definitive treatment for patients in remote healthcare locations and at accident scenes.

 EMRS provides the following to the people of Scotland:

-- Consultant and CCP delivered aeromedical retrieval from rural health care facilities throughout Scotland.
+- Consultant and Retrieval Practitioner delivered aeromedical retrieval from rural health care facilities throughout Scotland.